Home > Air Suspension > Mercedes Air Suspension Strut Airbag Replacement DIY

 Here, you will show how to replace the front air spring on a Mercedes-Benz.
 We use an R-Class W251 for demonstration, but other models, including SL, E, CLS, ML, GL, and S Class, use a similar system.

-Part 1: How to replace Mercedes airmatic air strut
+Part 1: How to replace the Mercedes airmatic air strut

 Park your Mercedes-Benz on a level surface.
 Engage the parking brakes.

-Raise the vehicle at the corner that has the failed air spring.
-Note that the vehicle may be lowered extremely low, allowing you to place a jack underneath.
-You can start the car and wait a few minutes to see if the car will rise enough for you to jack up the car.
+Raise the vehicle at the corner with the failed air spring.
+Note that the vehicle may sit very low, which will make sliding a jack underneath difficult.
+You can start the car and wait a few minutes to see if it will rise enough for you to jack it up.
 If that doesn’t work, there is a jack point under the engine.
 Look for the rectangular rectangle on the lower subframe.

 Disconnect the electrical connector.
 It is held in place with a small clip.
 To remove the cable from the car, you need to slide the connector to remove it.